castillocarlosr/Prework-CodeChallenges/README.md

 ## Problem 3: Perfect Sequence

 #### Problem Statement
 Given a sequence.
 Return "Yes" if the sequence is considered a perfect sequence.
-Otherwise, return "No"
+Otherwise, return "No".

+The console will ask "the user" to enter the first integer.
+The console will ask "the user" to then enter a second integer.
+The console will ask "the user" to either enter another integer or press ENTER if done entering integers.
+The user may enter as many integers as the user want.
+The console will display the numbers entered in an array and calculate if the numbers entered are a perfect sequence.
+Explanation of perfect sequence below :arrow_down:.

 #### Perfect Sequences
 A perfect sequence is a sequence such that all of its elements are non-negative integers and the product of all of them is equal to their sum.
 For example: [2,2], [1,3,2] and [0,0,0,0] are perfect sequences and [4,5,6] and [0,2,-2] are not perfect sequences.
-Negative numbers of any kind are not valid in a perfect sequence
+Negative numbers of any kind are not valid in a perfect sequence.

-#### Input Format
+#### Explanation
-An array of integers (may not be sorted)
+1 * 3 * 2 = 6 && 1 + 3 + 2 = 6
+4 * 5 = 20 && 4 + 5 = 9

 #### Sample Input
 [1,3,2]